 Applications use connection strings to specify credentials used to access databases.
-If the application includes unvalidated user input in connection strings, an attacker may be able to change what databases the application connects to.
+If the application includes unvalidated user input in connection strings, an attacker might be able to change what databases the application connects to.
 Connection string injection vulnerabilities apply to applications that connect to databases.

 To prevent connection string injection vulnerabilities, validate all input, store connection strings securely, and don't use user input in connection strings.

 Validate all input:

 Store connection strings securely:

 To check for adequate protection against connection string injection vulnerabilities, find all connection strings used by the application and verify that all input is validated, connection strings are stored securely, and user input is not used in connection strings.

 Connection strings are stored securely: